Hephaestus-Arm/HephaestusArm2/electronics.md

 gripper servo pic
 ```

-6. Wire up the breadboard following the diagram below
+6. Wire up the breadboard following the diagram below and keep mind the following useful information

 ```